Structuring Hospital-Physician Joint Ventures: Stark, AKS, Antitrust Compliance

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare hospital and physician counsel to anticipate and minimize risks arising under the Stark Law, Anti-Kickback Statute, and other federal and state laws when establishing hospital-physician joint ventures.
+This CLE course will prepare hospital and physician counsel to anticipate and minimize risks arising under the Stark Law, Anti-Kickback Statute, and other federal and state laws when establishing hospital-physician joint ventures.

 - Payment models driving hospital-physician joint ventures